Deveodk/core-component/README.md

 - NotSoNiceBundle

-each bundle can have their own separate ``` explenation.php ```
+Each bundle can have their own separate ``` explanation.php ``` file.

-Using view files in Core Component is just as simple as using standard Laravel.

-You can use any of the standard helpers with only a slight modification in syntax
+As stated before, using view files in Core Component is just as simple as using standard Laravel.
+You can use any of the standard helpers with only a slight modification in syntax.

-### Tranlslation loading syntax:
+### Translation loading syntax:

 ```php
 // Getting bundle translation file